monoteba/unity-visual-scripting/index.md

 The examples assume that you have a basic knowledge of how to create and edit Script Graphs in Unity's Visual Scripting.
 If you have never used Visual Scripting in Unity, I recommend that you find some introduction video.

 The examples are not meant as a step-by-step guide, but rather simple graphs for you to study and learn from.
-I will provide necessary information where needed, like which components that are added to GameObjects, but not explain every node I use in detail.
+I will provide necessary information where needed, like which components that are added to game objects, but not explain every node I use in detail.

 ---